Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Oliver Chen -- Cowen and Company -- Analyst

-Yeah, so for the full year, we continue to anticipate gross margin expansion for Coach, and in the second half that should be fairly flat as we're anniversarying some of the key cost benefits we got from GSP (ph) last year, speaking more specifically about the product strategy that drive the gross margin, even as we talked about on several of these calls, we really have the line architecture around good-better-best, both for retail and for outlet, and I think in our retail channel you have seen the work that we've done this past year in the 300 to 400 price segment particularly around Parker and Charlie, and some of those lines that have become quite significant.
+Yeah, so for the full year, we continue to anticipate gross margin expansion for Coach, and in the second half it should be fairly flat as we're anniversarying some of the key cost benefits we got from GSP last year.
+Speaking more specifically about the product strategy that drive the gross margin, as we talked about on several of these calls, we really have the line architecture around good-better-best, both for retail and for outlet, and I think in our retail channel you have seen the work that we've done this past year in the 300 to 400 price segment particularly around Parker and Charlie, and some of those lines that have become quite significant.

-And now you're starting to see the impact of Dreamer and some of the latest introductions were very excited about Harmony coming online as somewhat higher price points as well, and it's really the same for us in outlet too, and so you can see that the price architecture there.
-We have focused on marketing the --added -- marketing our Pinnacle line (ph) and we're really learning a lot about what's the outlet customer will pay from -- from that exercise and how we can influence future collections based on that.
-What we think about that on a global basis, you know, often, it is our international customer, our Chinese tourists customer, and our Chinese customer at home that is most willing to pay for the part of the pyramid product with the highest AURs, whether that's in handbag or in ready-to-wear and so forth.
-So we, we're feeling good about the work we're doing, and we always want to keep the balance.
+And now you're starting to see the impact of Dreamer and some of the latest introductions we are very excited about, Harmony coming online at somewhat higher price points as well, and it's really the same for us in outlet too, and so you can see that the price architecture there.
+We have focused on marketing the --added -- marketing our Pinnacle line and we're really learning a lot about what the outlet customer will pay from -- from that exercise and how we can influence future collections based on that.
+When we think about that on a global basis, you know, often, it is our international customer, our Chinese tourist customer, and our Chinese customer at home that is most willing to pay for the top of the pyramid product with the highest AURs, whether that's in handbag or in ready-to-wear and so forth.
+So we're feeling good about the work we're doing, and we always want to keep the balance.
 So there is always something to be done; there are always product holes to fill in when you're dealing with such a broad consumer.

 Operator